sonic-pi-net/sonic-pi/etc/doc/articles/magpi/06-bizet.md

 rest has two squiggly beams which means it also represents a 16th of the beat.

-When we decode and try and understand new things a handy trick is to try to make everything as similar as possible to try to see any relationships or patterns.
-When we re-write our notation purely in 16ths you can see that our notation just turns into a nice sequence of notes and rests.
+When we attempt to decode and explore new things a very handy trick is to make everything as similar as possible to try and see any relationships or patterns.
+For example, when we re-write our notation purely in 16ths you can see that our notation just turns into a nice sequence of notes and rests.

 ![Habanera Riff 2](https://github.com/samaaron/sonic-pi/blob/master/etc/doc/articles/magpi/images/06-bizet/habanera2.png)